nikbearbrown/math-statistics/chapters/06-the-normal-distribution.md

 ### Warm-up

-**Exercise 6.1** *(LO: standardize and interpret z-scores.)* A population of adult women has mean height 65.5 inches and standard deviation 2.2 inches, normally distributed.
-What is the z-score for a woman who is 68 inches tall?
-Interpret this z-score in a complete sentence.

-**Exercise 6.2** *(LO: use the empirical rule.)* IQ scores are normally distributed with mean 100 and standard deviation 15.
-Using the 68-95-99.7 rule, what percentage of the population has an IQ between 85 and 115?
+**6.1** *(Empirical rule — direct application.)* SAT scores are normally distributed with mean 1050 and standard deviation 200.
+Using only the 68-95-99.7 rule, answer without a calculator: (a) What percentage of test-takers score between 850 and 1250? (b) What percentage score above 1450? (c) Between what two scores do the middle 99.7% of test-takers fall?

-**Exercise 6.3** *(LO: read the standard normal table.)* Using the standard normal table, find the probability (area) that a z-score falls between 0 and 1.5.
-Then find the probability that a z-score falls below -1.5.
+**6.2** *(Computing and interpreting a z-score.)* A runner finishes a 10K race in 52 minutes.
+The distribution of finishing times for her age group is normal with mean 58 minutes and standard deviation 7 minutes. (a) Compute her z-score. (b) Interpret it in plain language. (c) Using the empirical rule, estimate her approximate percentile rank.

+**6.3** *(Identifying when the normal distribution fits.)* For each of the following, state whether the normal distribution is likely a reasonable model.
+Briefly explain why or why not. (a) The annual salaries of all employees at a large corporation. (b) The weights of apples from a single orchard. (c) The number of customers who enter a store each hour.

 ### Application

-**Exercise 6.4** *(LO: convert to z-score and interpret percentile.)* A student scores 92 on an exam where the mean is 85 and the standard deviation is 6.
-What is the student's z-score?
-Using the 68-95-99.7 rule as an approximation, what percentile rank does this correspond to (approximately)?

-**Exercise 6.5** *(LO: find probability using the normal distribution.)* The lifetimes of a certain brand of lightbulb are normally distributed with mean 1000 hours and standard deviation 120 hours.
-What is the probability that a randomly selected lightbulb lasts more than 1200 hours?
+**6.4** *(Standard normal table — below and above.)* Using the standard normal table: (a) Find $P(Z < 1.65)$. (b) Find $P(Z > 0.90)$. (c) Find $P(Z < -1.30)$.

+**6.5** *(Between two values.)* A manufacturer fills juice bottles.
+Fill volumes are normally distributed with mean 16.2 oz and standard deviation 0.3 oz.
+Quality control accepts bottles between 15.8 and 16.8 oz.
+What fraction of bottles pass inspection?

-**Exercise 6.6** *(LO: compare values across populations using z-scores.)* A student scores 78 on a history exam (mean 75, SD 4) and 82 on a biology exam (mean 80, SD 5).
+**6.6** *(Comparing across populations.)* A student scores 74 on a chemistry exam (mean 68, SD 8) and 81 on a physics exam (mean 78, SD 4).
 On which exam did the student perform better relative to classmates?
-Show your z-score calculations.
+Show your z-score calculations and explain the answer.

 ### Synthesis

-**Exercise 6.7** *(LO: integrate the full process.)* A company manufactures ball bearings with a diameter that should be 2 cm.
-The actual diameters are normally distributed with mean 2.0 cm and standard deviation 0.05 cm.
-The company accepts bearings between 1.95 and 2.05 cm. (a) What percentage of bearings will be accepted? (b) What percentage will be too large?

-**Exercise 6.8** *(LO: apply to real-world decision making.)* A nurse must administer a medication to patients.
-The dose is normally distributed in the population—patients metabolize drugs at different rates.
-The recommended dose is 100 mg with standard deviation 15 mg.
-The nurse wants to know what proportion of patients will metabolize the dose within a safe range of 75 to 125 mg.
-Using the normal distribution, calculate this proportion.
+**6.7** *(Full three-step process.)* Adult women's resting heart rates are approximately normally distributed with mean 74 beats per minute (bpm) and standard deviation 8 bpm. (a) What fraction of women have resting heart rates below 60 bpm? (b) A physician flags patients whose resting heart rate is above 90 bpm for follow-up.
+What fraction of women will be flagged? (c) What fraction have heart rates between 66 and 82 bpm?

+**6.8** *(Reverse: find the value from the probability.)* On a standardized exam with mean 500 and standard deviation 100, a scholarship requires scoring in the top 10% of test-takers.
+What is the minimum score required?
+(Hint: find the z-score that puts 90% of the area below it, then solve $x = \mu + z \cdot \sigma$.)

 ### Challenge

-**Exercise 6.9** *(LO: reverse the process—find the value given the probability.)* In a standardized test with mean 500 and standard deviation 100, what score puts a student in the 90th percentile?
-(Hint: first find the z-score that corresponds to the 90th percentile using the table, then solve for x using $x = \mu + z \cdot \sigma$.)

-**Exercise 6.10** *(LO: integrate and extend.)* Manufacturing tolerances often use the 99.7% rule.
-A factory produces screws with mean diameter 10 mm and standard deviation 0.1 mm, normally distributed.
-To keep 99.7% of screws within acceptable bounds, between what two diameters should screws fall?
-Why is the 99.7% rule useful for manufacturing?

----

-## Chapter summary

-You can now do five things you probably could not do before.

-You can **identify when a normal distribution is reasonable** for data and recognize when it's not by looking at a histogram.

-You can **translate any value from any normal distribution into a z-score**, a standardized position that lets you compare across populations on a common scale.

-You can **apply the empirical rule** (68-95-99.7) to estimate percentages in your head, instantly, without a calculator.

-You can **read a standard normal table** and use it to find the exact probability that a value falls above, below, or between specified boundaries.

-And you have learned that **the normal distribution is not decorative**.
-It is the foundation of inference.
-Everything you do from this point forward—confidence intervals, hypothesis tests, regression models—rests on understanding this curve.

-The thing to watch for is **confusing the direction of the question**.
-"Above this value" and "below this value" require opposite moves with the table.
-"Between these two values" requires subtraction.
-These are mechanical steps, but they're easy to reverse.
-When in doubt, sketch the curve, shade the region you're interested in, and count from the picture before you count from the numbers.

-What you should now be able to teach a friend who asks: why the bell curve appears everywhere; what a z-score actually measures; how to convert a raw score into a percentile rank; why the normal distribution makes comparisons across different populations possible.

----

-## Connections forward

-In Chapter 7, you'll meet the central limit theorem, which says that sample means are normally distributed even when the population they're drawn from is not.
-This is the most important fact in statistics.
-It's what allows you to take a sample of 30 people and make inferences about the entire population of millions.
-The theorem rests entirely on the foundation you've built in this chapter.

-Chapters 8 and 9 use the normal distribution to construct confidence intervals and test hypotheses.
-You'll use z-scores again and again, reading tables, translating back and forth between raw data and standardized position.
-The normal distribution becomes your lingua franca.

-Chapter 13 will return to the normal distribution when you learn linear regression.
-The errors—the residuals—in a good regression model should themselves be normally distributed.
-The normal distribution is not just a probability distribution at that point.
-It's a diagnostic.
-It tells you whether your model is working.

-For now, the skill is fluency with the curve.
-Know its shape.
-Know what z-scores mean.
-Know how to read the table.
-The geometry of normal distributions—the symmetry, the tails, the concentration near the mean—will become intuitive as you use it.
-The pattern is always the same: standardize, lookup, interpret.
-Master that three-step dance and the rest of statistics is within reach.

----

-## Still puzzling

-I don't fully understand why so many naturally occurring measurements—heights, test scores, measurement errors—follow this specific mathematical curve and not some other distribution.
-The central limit theorem (next chapter) provides one explanation, but the visual intuition for why the normal distribution in particular must arise from sums of random effects remains opaque to me.

----

-## What would change my mind

-If I encountered a large, well-measured population of a familiar quantity (e.g., adult heights, standardized test scores) that visibly deviated from the normal distribution and could not be explained by truncation, selection effects, or measurement error, I would revise my assumption that the normal distribution is nearly universal.
-So far I haven't.

----

-## Tags

-`normal-distribution`, `z-scores`, `standard-normal`, `probability`, `empirical-rule`, `68-95-99.7`, `inference-foundation`

----
+**6.9** *(Heavy tails and model failure.)* A risk analyst models daily stock returns as $N(0.05\%, 1.2\%)$. (a) According to this model, what is the probability of a single day's return falling below $-4\%$? (b) If the stock market has trading days about 252 days per year, how many such days would the model predict per century? (c) In reality, one-day drops of 4% or more happen roughly several times per decade for major indices.
+What does this tell you about the normal distribution as a model for daily returns?

+**6.10** *(Design reasoning.)* A hospital sets a drug dosage at 200 mg, the mean required dose for patients in their population.
+The standard deviation of required doses is 30 mg.
+The drug is safe if the actual dose is within 50 mg of what a patient needs — that is, if the absolute difference between administered and required dose is at most 50 mg. (a) What fraction of patients receive a safe dose? (b) If the hospital could tighten dosing precision — reducing the standard deviation to 20 mg — what fraction would now be safe? (c) What does this calculation reveal about the relationship between precision and safety in medical dosing?

 ---

 ## LLM Exercise — Chapter 6: The Normal Distribution (Analyze One Dataset Project)